Price includes free ear impressions with professional audiologist and 2-way shipping

 Please refer to our product turnaround time page for more information:

 Product Turnaround Times

-Like all 64 Audio custom IEMs, the Quad monitors are inherently noise isolating and are designed to work well with all of today’s standard wired, wireless monitor systems and a wide range of personal listening devices.
+Like all 64 Audio custom IEMs, the A3 monitors are customisable and are hand built from your uniquely shaped ear impressions.
+They are also inherently noise canceling and are designed to work well with all of today’s standard wired, wireless monitor systems and a wide range of personal listening devices.

 - Integrated 3-way passive crossover

 - 3 Balanced armature drivers (1x Low, 1x Mid, 1x High)

 - Noise Isolation: -20dB with apex™ M20 module

 Refit: 30 days upon collection

 For more information regarding warranty: 64 Audio warranty information

 - The 64 Audio A3 (along with whatever customisations you may have selected)